BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Related Work

 \subsection{Traditional Methods}

 Traditional MVO methods are founded on geometric principles and are highly interpretable.
 These approaches are typically classified as feature-based, direct, or semi-direct.
 Feature-based methods, such as ORB-SLAM3 \cite{campos2021orb}, detect and match sparse keypoints across consecutive frames to estimate ego-motion.
 Direct methods, like DSO \cite{engel2017direct}, minimize photometric errors over a set of pixels, offering high precision in textured environments.
 Semi-direct methods, exemplified by SVO \cite{forster2014svo}, combine the efficiency of direct tracking with the robustness of feature-based optimization.
+Recent advances improve robustness by replacing handcrafted features with learned descriptors and adaptive motion models \cite{han2024basl}, yet their fundamental dependence on initial depth estimates for scale establishment remains.

-A fundamental challenge for all traditional MVO systems is scale ambiguity.
-These methods establish scale through initial depth estimates from the first few frames, using them as global references.
+Specifically, traditional MVO systems establish scale through initial depth estimates from the first few frames, using them as global references.
 However, calibration errors, feature mismatches, and motion blur lead to error accumulation during iterative pose updates, resulting in severe scale drift that limits their effectiveness in long-distance navigation tasks.